Skip To Main Content

 Tax Credit for College Tuition

 For 2010 through 2017, the Hope credit is replaced by a new credit.
 Now called the American Opportunity Tax Credit, it provides a credit of up to $2,500 per student per year for four years of college.
-It now also covers the cost of books, and begins to phase out at $80,000 of Adjusted Gross Income for single filers and $160,000 for joint filers.
+It now also covers the cost of books and begins to phase out at $80,000 of Adjusted Gross Income for Single filers and $160,000 for Married Filing Jointly filers.
 If the credit is more than your income tax liability, 40 percent of it is refundable.
 Also, the full credit is allowed against the Alternative Minimum Tax.

 Child Tax Credit